DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/complete-vision-guidance/detection/mod-finder/gray-mod-finder.rst

 .. image:: images/roi.png
     :align: center

-.. tip:: When adjust the bounding box, you could press **R** to reset to the original view, and blabla for the operation trick
+.. tip:: When adjust the bounding box, you could press **R** to reset to the original view, For more information of Adjusting Box. checkout this `article <https://daoai-robotics-inc-daoai-vision-user-manual.readthedocs-hosted.com/en/latest/faq-trouble-shooting/adjust_box/index.html>`_.

 Define the 2D Model with the Image
 ~~~~~~~~~~~~~~~